Hire a Certified Home Inspector! Call 989 681 8180

 What is included in my Home Inspection?

-VETS Home Inspection Service utilizes Standards of Practice & Code of Ethics as designated by the National Society of Home Inspectors (NSHI).
+VETS Home Inspection Service utilizes Standards of Practice & Code of Ethics as designated by the North American Association of Home Inspectors (NAAHI).
 Depending on the size and complexity of the home, our inspections are comprised of up to 15 different sections with multiple categories in each section.
 Inspected items will be categorized as Satisfactory, Needs Maintenance or Unsatisfactory.
 Satisfactory indicates that it meets standards.
 Needs Maintenance means that, with a little effort, it can be made right.
 Unsatisfactory means it does not meet standards.
 Suggestions for corrective actions for items categorized as Unsatisfactory may be offered by the Home Inspector if appropriate.
 In some instances, further professional consultation by qualified individuals may be recommended.
 One example would be if we discover structural alterations that don't meet standards, we may recommend professional consultation with a structural engineer.
 Another example would be if we discover an obsolete or known faulty electrical distribution panel, we may recommend professional consultation with a licensed electrician.

 What is not included in my Home Inspection?

 Home Inspections are limited to readily observable items, if they can't be accessed and observed, they can't be inspected.
 For example, a finished basement makes most, if not all, of the home's foundation unobserveable.
 Another limiting factor in an occupied home would be the occupant's personal belongings limiting access to some areas or components to be inspected.

 What are the limitations?